- Login into Ubuntu Desktop. Then open LX Terminal.

 - Now you can start Putty using this command:

 - As you can see in the screenshot below, the Linux version of Putty looks the same as the Windows version.

-- Then you should press ENTER keyboard key to start the communication session.
+- Then you should press the ENTER keyboard key to start the communication session.
 You should see the CLI welcome message shown below.
-It tells you the ID of the module you are connected to and through which array port.
+It tells you the ID of the module you are connected to, and through which array port.

 Now let's try some commands to test H08R60 IR ToF (Lidar) Sensor module.